top of page

 Moses had anger management problems.

-Aaron allowed the Israelites to make a golden idol and worship while Moses was gone.
+Aaron allowed the Israelites to make a golden idol to worship while Moses was gone.

-When Moses returned, he was so angry that he threw the commandments to the ground, smashing the tablets.
+When Moses returned, he was so angry at what he saw that he threw the commandments to the ground, smashing the tablets.

 So Moses had to trek back up the mountain and ask God to make a second set.